quantum-kite/kite/docs/documentation/calculation.md

 Most target functions require the following parameters:

 * `#!python num_moments`
-  : Defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [KITE-tools][optimization].
+  : Defines the number of moments of the Chebyshev expansion and hence the energy resolution of the calculation; see [Documentation][optimization].
 * `#!python num_random`
   : Defines the number of random vectors used in the stochastic trace evaluation.
 * `#!python num_disorder`